 Who is a candidate?

-Visually pleasing facial aesthetics are all about balance.
+Facial aesthetics are often studied in relation to balance.
+Sometimes genetics or injury can lead to some patients wanting to change the balance of their face.
 The upper third, middle third and lower third of the face should balance each other.
-Sometimes in order to balance the nose and chin, a Chin Augmentation (Genioplasty) is required to return balance to facial features.
+A Chin Augmentation (Genioplasty) may be able to return balance to facial features.
 Performed by our Gold Coast plastic surgeon, the procedure is highly individualised to suit each person’s facial anatomy and proportions in order to achieve the desired outcome.

 What is involved in the operation?